Jakkunn/BLAST-Gene-Analysis/README.md

 ## What I learned

-* Refined RSdtudio syntax skills
+* Refined RStudio syntax skills
 * How to navigate and utilize the NCBI database
 * Reinforced knowledge in using the BLAST DNA subway
 * How to utlilize BLAST data for biomedical application
+* Evolutionary linkage between the TP53 gene and cancer development